MicrosoftDocs/cognitive-toolkit-docs/articles/EvalDll-Evaluation-on-Windows.md

 ## Using the EvalDll library
 The EvalDll library enables programmatic model evaluation on CPU (GPU is not supported).
-The usage pattern for this dll is the following:
+The usage pattern for this DLL is the following:

 1. Link the `Cntk.Eval-<VERSION>.lib` import library into the application.
 Ensure you use the correct file name - see the beginning of this article.
 2. Include the evaluation header file "Eval.h"